pretix/pretix-docs/docs/topics/teams.md

 # Teams

-You do not have to manage your events all by yourself. pretix allows you to invite people, organize them into multiple teams, and manage permissions as to who is allowed to access which settings and events.
+You do not have to manage your events all by yourself. pretix allows you to invite colleagues, organize them into multiple teams, and grant or revoke their access settings and events.
-This article is going to tell you how use the "Teams" settings page, how to create teams, how to send out team invitations, and how to accept an such an invitation.
+This article is going to tell you how to use the "Teams" settings page, create teams, send out team invitations, and accept an such an invitation.

 ## Prerequisites

-This article assumes that you have administrator access to an organizer account—that is, that you have the rights to change teams and permissions within pretix.
+Creating teams and managing permissions for them requires administrator access to an organizer account.
 If you do not have access to an organizer account at all, then you are probably looking for the subsection on how to [accept an invitation to a team](teams.md#accepting-an-invitation-to-a-team).

 ## General usage

 ![Page titled 'Teams', listing a team called 'Administrators' and showing buttons for creating, editing and viewing teams.](../assets/screens/teams/teams.png "Teams screenshot")

-Navigate to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-solid-people-group: Teams".
+Navigate to :navpath:Your organizer → Teams:.
 This page will list all teams that are associated with your organizer account.
 If you have not made any changes here, the list will contain a single entry named "Administrators" which contains you and has all possible permissions.
 You can view the list of members and API tokens of a team by clicking the :btn-icon:fontawesome-solid-list:: button next to it.